rushatgabhane/blame-gpt/README.md

 ## Why is my shiny new feature not on production yet?

-Oh... we have deploy blockers ⚠️⚠️⚠️
+Oh... we have deploy blockers!!

 This tool finds the pull requests begging to be reverted so you can go back to shipping.